tilucast/tilucast/README.md

 ## About Me

 Hey there!
 I'm Lucas.
-I am a student trying to learn cool stuff.
+I am a student trying to learn some cool stuff, like Rust.
 Self taught for the most part, and i like Javascript.
 Also, i'm looking for jobs/internships.